History of immigration to the United States: Population in 1790

 The following were the countries of origin for new arrivals to the United States before 1790.
 The regions marked with an asterisk were part of Great Britain.
 The ancestry of the 3.9 million population in 1790 has been estimated by various sources by sampling last names from the 1790 census and assigning them a country of origin.
 The Irish in the 1790 census were mostly Scots-Irish.
 The French were primarily Huguenots.
 The total U.S. Catholic population in 1790 was probably less than 5%.
 The Native American population inside territorial U.S. boundaries was less than 100,000.

-The 1790 population reflected the loss of approximately 46,000 Loyalists, or "Tories", who immigrated to Canada at the end of the American Revolution, 10,000 who went to England and 6,000 to the Caribbean.
+The 1790 population reflected the loss of approximately 46,000 Loyalists, or "Tories", who immigrated to Canada at the end of the American Revolution, 10,000 of whom went to England and 6,000 to the Caribbean.

 The 1790 census recorded 3.9 million inhabitants (not counting American Indians).
-Of the total white population of just under 3.2 million in 1790, approximately 86% was of British ancestry (60%, or 1.9 million, English, 4.3% Welsh, 5.4% Scots, 5.8% Irish (South), and 10.5% Scots-Irish.
-Among those whose ancestry was from outside of British Isles, Germans were 9%, Dutch 3.4%, French 2.1%, and Swedish 0.25%; blacks made up 19.3% (or 762,000) of the U.S. population.
-The number of Scots was 200,000; Irish and Scot-Irish 625,000.
+Of the total white population of just under 3.2 million in 1790, approximately 86% was of British ancestry (60%, or 1.9 million, English, 4.3% Welsh, 5.4% Scots, 5.8% Irish (South), and 10.5% Scots-Irish).
+Among those whose ancestry was from outside of British Isles, Germans were 9%, Dutch 3.4%, French 2.1%, and Swedish 0.25%.
+Blacks made up 19.3% (or 762,000) of the U.S. population.
+The number of Scots was 200,000; Irish and Scots-Irish 625,000.
 The overwhelming majority of Southern Irish were Protestant, as there were only 60,000 Catholics in the United States in 1790, 1.6% of the population.
-Many U.S. Catholics were descendants of English Catholic settlers in the 17th century; the rest were Irish, German and some Acadians who remained.
-In this era, the population roughly doubled every 23 years, mostly due to natural increase.
+Many U.S. Catholics were descendants of English Catholic settlers in the 17th century, and the rest were Irish, German and some Acadians who remained.
+In that era, the population roughly doubled every 23 years, mostly by natural increase.
 Relentless population expansion pushed the U.S. frontier to the Pacific by 1848.
 Most immigrants came long distances to settle in the United States.
 However, many Irish left Canada for the United States in the 1840s.
-French Canadians who moved south from Quebec after 1860, and the Mexicans who came north after 1911, found it easier to move back and forth.
+French Canadians, who moved south from Quebec after 1860, and Mexicans, who came north after 1911, found it easier to move back and forth.